Sundering of the Elves: Vanyar

-Light and Dark Elves
+Dark and Light Elves

 The Vanyar, the Noldor, and those of the Teleri who reached Valinor are called the Calaquendi (Elves of Light) because they saw the light of the Two Trees of Valinor.
 In Quenya, the language of the Noldor in Valinor, all other Elves were called the Moriquendi (Elves of Darkness) in recognition of the fact that they did not see (and did not desire) the Light of Valinor, but later the Sindar were counted among neither of these groups.
 Instead, Moriquendi was used for all other Elves except Noldor, Vanyar, Falmari, and Sindar.
-The Tolkien scholar Tom Shippey notes that the Sundering allowed Tolkien to explain the existence of Norse mythology's Dökkálfar and Ljósálfar, Light and Dark Elves.
+The Sundering allowed Tolkien to explain the existence of Norse mythology's Dökkálfar and Ljósálfar, Dark and Light Elves.
+The Dark Elves, who lived underground in Svartalfheim ("Black Elfhome"), are rehabilitated by Tolkien as his Moriquendi.
 The Light Elves lived in Alfheim ("Elfhome") and correspond to his Calaquendi.
-The Dark Elves, who lived underground in Svartalfheim ("Black Elfhome"), Tolkien "rehabilitates" as his Moriquendi.

 Noldorin Exiles

 Most of the Noldor returned with Fëanor to Beleriand in Middle-earth before the raising of the Sun.
 Fëanor however sailed in haste in ships stolen from the (Telerin) Falmari.
 The Falmari resisted, and Fëanor's Noldor fought and killed them in the First Kinslaying, a battle of Elves upon Elves.
 In addition, Fëanor left behind his half-brother Fingolfin's Noldor, who also wanted to return.
-Fingolfin, furious, was obliged to make the perilous journey on foot via the Helcaraxe, the Grinding Ice of the far north.
+Fingolfin, furious, was obliged to make the perilous journey on foot via the Helcaraxë, the Grinding Ice of the far north.
 These groups of Noldor became known as the Exiles.
 In Beleriand they became divided by their place of dwelling, namely Hithlum, Gondolin, Dorthonion, Nargothrond and the March of Maedhros.